S4-Smart-mobile/S4-Smart-Mobile/documentation/research/cultural-exchange-research.md

 ### Questions

-Leading question:
+The original main research question is formulated as follows:

 > How can a mobile app effectively promote cultural exchange and understanding among users from different countries?

 The problem with this question is that it is both not measurable, time-bound nor is it concrete enough.
 What does 'effectively' mean?
 What does 'understanding' in this context precisely encompass?
 With these constrains in mind a new question was formulated.

-> How can a mobile app facilitate in closing the barrier between cultures and languages using aiding features such as text-based translations, indicators languages/cultures.
+> How can a mobile app facilitate in closing the barrier between cultures and languages using aiding features such as text-based translations, indicators languages/cultures?

 This is a lot better because it is more specific, yet we are missing a concise and clear target audience as well as a period of time to bind the question to.

-> How can we develop a mobile app in 3 weeks that can effectively utilize text-based translations and cultural indicators to bridge cultural and language gaps among international travelers.
+> How can we develop a mobile app in 3 weeks that can effectively utilize translations and cultural indicators to bridge cultural and language gaps among international travelers?

+Why is this question 'correct'?
+It's probably not, however this is generic enough to provide space for creativity, it is measurable, time-bound and specific to a single target audience.
+Hence we accept this question moving forward.
+Explanation for the selected specifics is as such:

+- International travelers
+  - These users are more prone to be confronted with different cultures and are more than ever dependant on successful communication.
-- 3 weken
+- 3 Weeks
-- Met als doel om binnen zoveel weken significate verbetering te zien
+  - This is the duration in which this specific project has to be completed, the learning curve of improving communication is a proces of iteration and thus cannot have a definite end.

+### Potential solutions

 ## Analysis